Abdol9900/Data-Modeling-with-Apache-Cassandra/README.md

-# Project: Data Modeling with Apache Cassandra udacity
+# Project: Data Modeling with Apache Cassandra

 ### Table of Contents
 #### 1-	Installation and execution